SciML/JumpProcesses.jl/docs/src/jump_types.md

-These methods can be much faster as they do not need to simulate the realization of every individual jump event. τ-leaping methods trade accuracy for speed, and are best used when a set of jumps do not make significant changes to the processes' state and/or rates over the course of one time-step (i.e. during a leap interval).
+These methods can be much faster as they do not need to simulate the realization of every individual jump event. τ-leaping methods trade accuracy for speed, and are best used when a set of jumps do not make significant changes to the processes' state and/or rates over the course of one time-step (i.e., during a leap interval).
 A single [`RegularJump`](@ref) is used to encode jumps for τ-leaping algorithms.
 While τ-leaping methods can be proven to converge in the limit that the time-step approaches zero, their accuracy can be highly dependent on the chosen time-step.
-As a rule of thumb, if changes to the state variable `u` during a time-step (i.e. leap interval) are "minimal" compared to size of the system, an τ-leaping method can often provide reasonable solution approximations.
+As a rule of thumb, if changes to the state variable `u` during a time-step (i.e., leap interval) are "minimal" compared to the size of the system, an τ-leaping method can often provide reasonable solution approximations.